jparkhill/TensorMol/README.md

 	John Parkhill (john.parkhill@gmail.com)

 ### Energy And Force Models:
  - Behler-Parrinello
  - Many Body Expansion
  - Diatomics in Molecules NN
  - Atomwise Forces

 ### Simulation Types
-	- Optimizations (Opt.py)
+ - Optimizations
  - Nudged Elastic Band
-	- Molecular Dynamics
+ - Molecular Dynamics (NVE,NVT Nose-Hoover)

 ### License: GPLv3
 By using this software you agree to the terms in COPYING